TYPO3-Documentation/TYPO3CMS-Tutorial-GettingStarted/Documentation/Concepts/Index.rst

          upgrades.
 One module is the Extension manager for enabling/disabling third-party extensions.

-      -  System is where administrators control access to the backend, view error logs and provide information specific to the installation.
+      -  :guilabel:`System` is where administrators control access to the backend, view error logs and provide information specific to the installation.

 Extensions